vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Implementation and Optimizations

-Network communication with the coordinator and among VMSes is achieved with TCP connections through asynchronous I/O~\cite{nio}.
+Network communication with the dispatcher and among VMSes is achieved with TCP connections through asynchronous I/O~\cite{nio}.
 This applies to both event logs and protocol messages.
 I/O threads are divided into two categories, receivers and senders.
 The OS kernel signals receivers about new network I/O events, which in turn unmarshal log entries from the buffers, deserialize individual input events, and queue them for transaction processing.
 Whenever output events are made available, senders dispatch them to the corresponding consumer VMSes.
-If there is a failure on sending event logs (e.g. VMS crash or network partition), they are put in a pending buffer for later reattempt.
+If there is a failure in sending event logs (e.g., VMS crash or network partition), they are put in a pending buffer for later reattempt.

 A configurable number of receivers are placed in a network thread pool, returning whenever network events are not available.
-Senders, in turn, run independently and are uniquely assigned a VMS consumer to send log entries to.
-This design prevents cache pollution, that is, network events cache-lines evicting VMS consumer cache-lines, and vice versa.
-In this case, whenever output event logs are not available, senders yield their CPU time slice to other system threads.
+Senders run independently and are uniquely assigned a VMS consumer to send log entries to.
+This prevents cache pollution, i.e., cache lines of network events evicting cache lines of VMS consumer, and vice versa.
+In this case, whenever output event logs are not available, senders yield their CPU time to other system threads.

-\subsubsection{Transaction Management}
+\subsection{Transaction Management}